oldjun/PyMyORM/README.md

 ### select

-find one user which name is 'ping' from table
+find one user which name is 'ping'

 ```python
 from models.user import User